#440: Talking to Notebooks with Jupyter AI Transcript

 20:28 Where's your billing details and all that?

-20:30 - We actually recently just merged a PR that adds a GPT4ALL support.
+20:30 We actually recently just merged a PR that adds a GPT for all support.

 20:36 That's included in the release.

-20:45 So like some of the binaries that we downloaded from GPT4ALL didn't seem to work well on my M1 Mac, for instance.
+20:44 So like it wouldn't, so like some of the binaries that we downloaded from GP for all didn't seem to work well on my M1 Mac, for instance.

 20:53 I'd say, yes, we do have local model support, but it's a bit experimental right now.